By Michael A. Velez, Managing Director of Castellan Systems

 Now let’s look at a portfolio example.
 For this I’ll go to one of these “programmes” that were really portfolios that I mentioned in my introduction.
 So, I was managing this "programme” (which was actually a portfolio which wasn’t that much of an issue for me as I had fulfilled the programme and portfolio manager roles in other organisations) and managing the 5 currently open projects as well.
 One had been deployed and we were in the warranty period and the other 4 in different phases of their execution.
 A new project was identified by the client just after I started; once we finished some of the original 5, we started this one as resources became available.
 We progressed through the initiation, planning and rather long requirements phase.
-The requirements phase was long because it was quite a complex set of objectives the client wanted to achieve; as they were launching a new product to the market place; they needed to get to an agreed set of features for this new product so that they can begin marketing it; this is very important in financial services.
+The requirements phase was long because it was quite a complex set of objectives the client wanted to achieve; as they were launching a new product to the market place; they needed to get to an agreed set of features for this new product so that they could begin marketing it; this is very important in financial services.
 Once the requirements phase was completed, agreed to and approved, we costed it.
 The estimated costs of proceeding to completion invalidated the whole business case the client had produced and used to obtain approval from their management.
 The client was left with no other choice and the project was then cancelled.
 It had no impact on the previous projects or indeed later projects; it just freed funding and resources that could now be allocated to another new project earlier than originally planned.